loginid1/loginid-tutorial/README.md

 To debug java code or make live changes to the web UI do the following:

-- open `.web/index.html` and  replace `{base_url}` `{web-sdk-client_id}` with values of your app
+- open `.web/index.html` and  replace `{base_url}` `{web-sdk-client_id}` with values as configured in `.env`
 - run `docker-compose -f docker-compose-dev.yml up`  // use this instead of `docker-compose up`
 - use java remote debugging on port 8000 (for more details see **JAVA_OPTS** in the compose file)

 You can now update the web content and see changes (most of the time) after refreshing the page.
 You can also set breakpoints in the code of the UserMgmt module.

+## Additional Info

+Whenever you register and use a username when authenticating, you can find that name in the user management UI of the LoginID dashboard.

+Users are only visible within the namespace of your LoginID account.

-## Demo details
+### Tutorial details

 The application uses the LoginID issued JWT as its session token and when authenticating users against the user management API.
-For this demo the JWT is stored in the session store of the browser.
+For this tutorial the JWT is stored in the session store of the browser.

 Try out the different menus to learn more about LoginID features!

-## Kong Plugin configuration
+### Kong Plugin configuration

 The Kong plugin configuration can be updated in this file: